Thornycroft Antar: Introduction into Army service

 In 1951, the first Antars entered British Army service.
 These were fixed-body steel-built ballast tractors and were given the design number FV 12001 and the designation Tractor 30-ton GS 6x4.
 They could haul the new 50-ton Dyson FV 3601 trailers that were being used to carry the new and heavier Centurion tanks.
 A 20-ton winch was fitted behind the cab, although just provided for loading the trailer rather than for recovery.

 At this time, the intention was that the even heavier Conqueror tank would be transported by a whole new transporter of equally large capacity, the Leyland FV 1000.
-This was 2 ft wider than the Antar, as the Antar had in turn been 2 ft wider than the Diamond T. They were to be equipped with a semi-trailer of 60 tons capacity, given the design number FV 3301.
+This was 2 ft wider than the Antar, as the Antar had in turn been 2 ft wider than the Diamond T. They were to be equipped with an articulated trailer (semi-trailer) of 60 tons capacity, given the design number FV 3301.
 This design was ungainly and top-heavy when loaded, being high at the rear to clear the wheels and sloping downwards towards the front to better place the weight of the load.

-Partly inspired by this semi-trailer, a new FV 12002 version of the Antar was developed as a tractor unit to haul it.
+Partly inspired by this articulated trailer, a new FV 12002 version of the Antar was developed as a tractor unit to tow it.
 This was a graceful swan-neck design and had only a small hump over the rear wheels, making loading by the rear ramps simpler.
 The trackways on which the tank sat were carried outboard of the trailer frame itself, which rose up between them at the front to form the swan neck, sloping only gently to clear the tank's hull.
 This gave a stronger and yet more compact layout than the ungainly step of the FV 1000 project's.
 The first version of this was the 16-wheeled FV 3001 of 60 tons capacity.
 This was later refined as the FV 3005 with smaller wheels, then the 50-ton-capacity FV 3011 (when using the Taskers/Sankey trailer) for carrying the Centurion.

-As the semi-trailer Antars entered service through 1953 to 1955, and after the abandonment of the FV 1000 project, they replaced the American Diamond T that had served during the Second World War as the British Army's main tank transporter.
+As the articulated Antars entered service from 1953 to 1955, and after the abandonment of the FV 1000 project, they replaced the American Diamond T that had served during the Second World War as the British Army's main tank transporter.

 During the Cold War, the Antar was used mainly in support of the armoured regiments of British Army of the Rhine based in West Germany; held on the establishment of 7 Tank Transporter Regiment Royal Corps of Transport.
 The regiment was deployed in three subunits, i.e. 3, 16, & 617 Tank Transporter Squadrons based in Sennelager, Fallingbostel Station and Hamm respectively.
 There was one tank transporter squadron based in England at Bulford Camp i.e. 19 Tank Transporter Squadron.